vPeteWalker/leap_addon_bootcamp/index.rst

 - Perform a failback from a physical Nutanix cluster
 - Access the Fiesta application to ensure changes were retained

 This add-on Bootcamp provides exercises for BOTH **Unplanned** and **Planned** failover scenarios.
-If you plan to complete each exercise, you may skip the setup steps for the second exercise, as you will use the same VMs and Protection Plan for each.
+If you plan to complete each exercise, you may skip the setup steps for the second exercise, as you will use the same VMs, Protection Policy, and Recovery Plan for both.
 This is detailed in the introduction to each lab.

 Environment Requirements
 ++++++++++++++++++++++++